 If you want to know more about what smart speakers can do in general before you pick one, skip down to the “What can smart speakers do?” section.

 Best all-around smart speaker

 The Echo line is the most widely adopted by consumers, and it’s the one most widely supported by third-party products and services.
-While you could save $30 and buy the displayless Echo (2nd generation), the Echo Dot’s touchscreen is well worth the extra cash.
+While you could save $30 and buy the displayless Echo (2nd generation), the Echo Spot’s touchscreen is well worth the extra cash.
 And once you become accustomed to an Echo with a display, you’ll want them in all the places you’d otherwise put an Echo Dot (or you would if the Spot didn’t cost $80 more than the Dot).

 After getting off to a slow start, Google is now giving Amazon a run for its money.
 The original Google Home sounds better than any of the Echos, and it’s been far better when it comes to asking for general information.
 Google Home and Google Assistant aren’t as broadly compatible with third-party products and services as the Amazon Echo and Alexa, but Google is aggressively closing that gap and should achieve parity soon.
-Google Home is also a good choice for people who are deep into the Chromecast ecosystem and who subscribe to Google’s streaming services: YouTube Red and Google Play Music.
+Google Home is also a good choice for people who are deep into the Chromecast ecosystem and who subscribe to Google’s streaming services: YouTube and YouTube Music.